-- 1. Since the late 1970's, federal tax law has expressly prohibited a non-spouse inheriting IRA beneficiary from rolling over a distribution from an inherited IRA.
-In 2018 an exception to this law was enacted.
-If the IRS levies the inherited IRA, but later returns the funds to the individual, the individual may rollover such funds and has until the tax filing deadline for the year the repayment occurred. - For the year of the IRA owner's passing you as the beneficiary must withdraw your share of the required distribution as calculated for the IRA owner to the extent not distributed. - If you have not done so, you want to designate your beneficiary or beneficiaries with respect to this inherited IRA. - 4.
-You cannot take a distribution from the inherited IRA and then roll it over into another inherited IRA or your own IRA.
+- 3. The statute of limitations has been changed with respect to certain special IRA taxes such as the 6% tax, the 10% and now the 25% tax.
+This law change benefits a person who owes one of these taxes. - 4.
+For the year of the IRA owner's passing you as the beneficiary must withdraw your share of the required distribution as calculated for the IRA accountholder to the extent not distributed. - 5.
+You want to designate your beneficiary or beneficiaries with respect to this inherited IRA. - 6.
+You cannot request a distribution from the inherited IRA and then roll it over into another inherited IRA or your own IRA.
 You are able to have your inherited IRA transferred from an existing IRA custodian/trustee to another IRA custodian/trustee.
-An inherited IRA transfer form should be used. - 5.
-You can make a qualified charitable distribution (QCD) from this inherited IRA as long as you are age 701/2 or older when the distribution occurs and you comply with the other standard QCD rules. - 6.
+An inherited IRA transfer form should be used. - You can make a qualified charitable distribution (QCD) from this inherited IRA as long as you are age 701/2 or older when the distribution occurs and you comply with the other standard QCD rules. - 8.
 If you inherit 401(k) funds as a nonspouse beneficiary, you are eligible to have such funds directly rolled over from the 401(k) plan to an inherited IRA which you would establish.
 The rules do not allow you to take a distribution and then roll it over.